emarmolsanchez/eMIRNA/README.md

 `SVM = eMIRNA.Train(Pos, Neg, imbalance=”smote”)`

 It is important that when running the SVM training process, both Positive and Negative matrices have a balanced number of sequences to evaluate, keeping the number of positive and negative sequences to be similar, in order to avoid an overrepresentation of one of the two classes.
-To overcome this problem, eMIRNA.Train implements a series of imbalance correction methods available.
+To overcome this problem, eMIRNA.Train implements a series of imbalance correction methods.
 If required, eMIRNA.Train will first perform a Noise Reduction A Priori Synthetic correction (NRAS) of input features, as reported by Rivera W [6], followed by the preferred method to over-sampling the minority class to correct class-imbalance biases.
 Available methods are (adasyn, bdlsmote1, bdlsmote2, mwmote, ros, rwo, slsmote, smote):

 + ADASYN: Adaptive Synthetic Sampling [7]
 + BDLSMOTE: borderline-SMOTE1 and borderline-SMOTE2 [8]